emastico/R-Techniques/README.md

 # R-Techniques
-This repository is a showcase of various R techquies for exploratory data analysis, useful visualization techniques, and predictive analysis processes.
+This repository is a showcase of various R techniques for exploratory data analysis, useful visualization techniques, and predictive analysis processes.